MarioTalevski/MENDO/README.md

 # MENDO

-My solutions for the problems on MENDO a system for competitions in informatics.
+Solutions for the problems on MENDO a system for competitions in informatics.

 http://mendo.mk/